-- Outreach

-Diverse outreach approaches

-MANA uses a diverse range of science communication activities.
+Cutting-edge Research Facilities Researchers have the opportunity to use some of the world's most advanced, highest performance research equipments at MANA's host institution, the National Institute for Materials Science (NIMS).
+MANA also has an independent "MANA Foundry," which boasts capabilities from nanofabrication to characterization for diverse types of materials.
+In addition, MANA researchers have access to more than 50 "user facilities" and can use these with the support of experienced technical staff.
+Diverse Outreach Activities MANA uses a diverse range of science communication activities.
 In addition to "open house" events, in which we open our facilities to the general public, and science camps for high school students, we also publish the public relations magazine CONVERGENCE and exhibit at science and technology events.
-We also post news about outstanding research results at MANA from time to time in the online English-language newsletter MANA Research Highlight to inform leading research institutions, the media, and science journalists in Japan and other countries of recent developments at MANA.
+We also post news about outstanding research results at MANA from time to time in the online English-language newsletter MANA Research Highlights to inform leading research institutions, the media, and science journalists in Japan and other countries of recent developments at MANA.